Bio & Curriculum Vitae

 • The Motion Picture Industry

-Professor Orbach is a fellow of the American College of Governance Counsel, Thurman Arnold Project at Yale, Salzburg Global Seminar, and American Bar Foundation.
-He is also a member of the American Law Institute and a member of the advisory board of the American Antitrust Institute.
-Additionally, Professor Orbach is a member of the University of Cambridge Emmanuel College, where he served as Derek Brewer Visiting Fellow in the Spring of 2023.
+Professor Orbach is a fellow of the American College of Governance Counsel, a fellow of the Thurman Arnold Project at Yale, a fellow of the Salzburg Global Seminar, a fellow of the American Bar Foundation, a member of the American Law Institute, and a member of the advisory board of the American Antitrust Institute.
+Additionally, he is a member of Emmanuel College, University of Cambridge, where he served as a Derek Brewer Visiting Fellow.

 Barak Orbach